linebender/vello/vello_bench/README.md

 bash vello_bench/bench.sh web --ab REVISION_A REVISION_B --f32
 ```

-The browser contains the fine-rasterizer cases that compile to WebAssembly.
+The browser contains the same timing benchmark groups as the native runner.
 The page can filter
 the categories included at build time, select cases, and change the timing.

 ## Measurement